 How much compensation will I receive for my travel injury claim?

-This depends on the extent of fault on the part of the service provider, the quality of your lawyers investigation of the accident, the loss of income evidence assembled by your lawyer and the relationship between the injuries and your current symptoms.
+This depends on the extent of fault on the part of the service provider, the quality of your Visitors to Australia Injury Lawyers’ investigation of the accident, the loss of income evidence assembled by your lawyer and the relationship between the injuries and your current symptoms.

 If someone whose injury has had a significant effect on their quality of life (work, psychological, physical) is entitled to more substantial compensation than someone whose injury has had a minor impact on their lives.

-The amount of compensation also is determined by:
+The amount of compensation also is determined by the following:

 - General damages (loss of enjoyment in life due to suffering);